INDEPENDENCE, MO (KCTV) -- A massive $25 million renovation to the Harry Truman Presidential Library and Museum starts this week.

 The Truman Institute hopes the new multimedia additions and interactive experiences they’re going to add will attract new audiences to come learn about America’s 33rd president.

-“We’re lucky to have this presidential legacy,” Dr. Kurt Graham, the library director said.
+“We’re lucky to have this presidential legacy,” said Kurt Graham, the library director.
 “This is one of the great legacies that people look back to.
 Republicans and Democrats, conservatives and liberals.
 Everybody loves Harry Truman.
 I always say it’s great to be in the Truman business because you can’t offend anyone.
-Everyone loves what he stood for and how he did what he did.
+Everyone loves what he stood for and how he did what he did."

 The Harry Truman home is also in Independence.
-It’s run by national park service and will remain open for visitors.
+It’s run by the National Park Service and will remain open for visitors.